Nana's Party: Writing

 "Nana's Party" was the first episode of Inside No. 9 to be written by the programme's creators Reece Shearsmith and Steve Pemberton.
 BBC producers felt the episode worked as the opening episode of a sitcom, but Pemberton and Shearsmith were not happy to develop the idea into its own series, given the events of the plot.
 As such, the script was shelved, and revisited during planning for Inside No. 9s second series.
 A number of changes were made from the original script when the concept was revisited.
 For example, a paramedic was added to the opening scene in order to add a sense of danger and foreboding, and the character Angela's "borderline OCD" was accentuated.

 Shearsmith said that the episode's focus on a grandmother's birthday party felt "domestic" and "homely".
 Pemberton, too, called it a "domestic" story, describing it as playing upon the classic British plot device of a family party going wrong.
 Shearsmith suggested that the pleasant house did give the episode the feel of a sitcom, but said that the story went somewhere "darker" than a typical sitcom would.
 With "Nana's Party", the writers wanted to produce something "dark" and "suburban", with Pemberton citing the playwright Alan Ayckbourn as an influence.
 Indeed, at the time the episode was written, Shearsmith was starring in an adaptation of Ayckbourn's play Absent Friends.

 The writers intended to play off the idea of a hidden character being able to hear conversations revealing secrets.
 An initial idea of Pemberton's was to have a large parcel on a table at the birthday party, but with Maggie—on whose birthday the episode would be set—absent.
 Other characters would repeatedly ask where Maggie was, until it was revealed that her head was in the parcel.
 This idea developed into the possibility of a hollow cake hiding a character, a device used in the final episode.
 For the writers, there is humour in characters spending time talking earnestly to a cake; they noted that the prop cake had features resembling a face.
 In the editing stage, the production team kept reintroducing the cake in order to remind viewers of its presence.
-The original script ended with a knife being plunged into a fake cake followed by the revelation, contrary to viewers' expectations, that no one was under it at the time; instead, the writers upped the drama in the story, making it possible that any of the characters injured.
+The original script ended with a knife being plunged into a fake cake followed by the revelation, contrary to viewers' expectations, that no one was under it at the time; instead, the writers upped the drama in the story, making it possible that any of the characters could be injured.
 For the writers, the original plot was, in a sense, darker, as some characters got away with wrongdoing in a way they do not in the final version.